 \section{Conclusion}

-In this work, we studied two variants of information set selection problem for hypothesis testing: (i) selecting a minimum cost information set to ensure the maximum penalty for misclassifying the true hypothesis remains bounded and (ii) optimal information set selection under a limited budget to minimize the maximum penalty of misclassifying the true hypothesis.
-Leveraging the weak submodularity property of the performance metric, we established high-probability guarantees for greedy algorithms for both the problems, along with the associated finite sample convergence rates for the Bayesian beliefs.
+In this work, we studied two variants of an information set selection problem for hypothesis testing: (i) selecting a minimum cost information set to ensure the maximum penalty for misclassifying the true hypothesis is below a desired bound and (ii) optimal information set selection under a limited budget to minimize the maximum penalty of misclassifying the true hypothesis.
+Leveraging the weak submodularity property of the performance metric, we established high-probability guarantees for greedy algorithms for both problems, along with the associated finite sample convergence rates for the Bayesian beliefs.
 Next, we proposed an alternate metric based on the total penalty of misclassification for information set selection, which enjoys (stronger) near-optimal performance guarantees with high-probability for the greedy algorithms.
 Finally, we evaluated the empirical performance of the proposed greedy algorithms over several randomly generated problem instances.

 \acks{This material is based upon work supported by the Office of Naval Research (ONR) and Saab, Inc. under the Threat and Situational Understanding of Networked Online Machine Intelligence (TSUNOMI) program (grant no. N00014-23-C-1016).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the ONR and/or Saab, Inc.}